My PRK Experience

 Week 12: Well, not much to report right now.
 My left eye is still a bit blurrier especially when reading.
 However, with both eyes open it’s hard to even notice it.

-Being at the three month mark now, it’ll be interesting to see which direction this goes.
-One one hand, there’s plenty of comments out there that at this point your vision is stable.
-However, plenty of other comments who say 3–6 months has more healing time and that three months is still early in the healing process.
+Being at the three-month mark now, it’ll be interesting to see which direction this goes.
+On one hand, there’s plenty of comments out there that at this point your vision is stable.
+However, plenty of other comments say 3–6 months have more healing time and that three months is still early in the healing process.

 Week 13 & 14: More of the same.
 Right eye is super sharp and I’d bet my vision in my right eye is 20/15 or better.
 So clear and sharp and can everything across the room.
 Left eye is still a bit blurry when reading anything beyond 5 feet or so.
 Seems like it’s getting better albeit very slow.

 Week 15: My vision continues to crisp up.
 My left eye, the one presenting with .5 astigmatism, still struggles to read small words at really any distance beyond a few feet.
 Right eye is like a hawk.
 It’s so strange how good it is.
 I hope the left eye eventually catches up, which I have hope that it will.
 I have an appointment in a few weeks where we should get some official measurements.

 Week 16: Vision is still fluctuating.
 The right eye is in really good shape.
 Very crisp.
 The left eye seems to be still improving albeit very slowly.
 It’s really hard to tell.
 I have an appointment next week.
 A really weird thing.
 I have a hard time with some words (fonts, colors, etc matter) even as close as a foot or two away.
 However, I can sometimes (from my living room) read the license plate on my neighbor's car across the street.
 Makes no sense.
 Another thing, I still have some starbursts and halos at night, so healing must still be going.